fermyon/developer/content/spin/v2/dynamic-configuration.md

 You must individually grant each component access to the stores that it needs to use.
 To do this, use the `component.key_value_stores` entry in the component manifest within `spin.toml`.
 See [Spin Key Value Store](kv-store-api-guide.md) for more details.

-### SQLite Storage Runtime Configuration
+## SQLite Storage Runtime Configuration

 Spin provides built-in SQLite storage.
 By default, this is backed by a database that Spin creates for you underneath your application directory (in the `.spin` subdirectory).
-However, you can use the Spin runtime configuration file (`runtime-config.toml`) to add and customize SQLite Databases.
+However, you can use the Spin runtime configuration file (`runtime-config.toml`) to add and customize SQLite databases.

-The following example `runtime-config.toml` tells Spin to map the `default` database to an SQLite Database elsewhere in the file system:
+The following example `runtime-config.toml` tells Spin to map the `default` database to an SQLite database elsewhere in the file system:

 ```toml
 [sqlite_database.default]